slider1337/paint-room/README.md

 paint-room
 ==========

-Chat like application but instead of sending messages all user are painting a picture together.
+Chat like application but instead of sending messages all users are painting a picture together.